Sponsored by VisitMartinsville, Brightspeed, Helen S. and Charles G. Patterson Jr. Charitable Foundation Trust, Lynwood Artists, and What's Your Sign.

 The Foster Gallery features work by student artist Lily Ebrahimi, the winner of the Piedmont Arts Guild Special Student Award in “Expressions 2025.”

 Ebrahimi is a versatile artist with a diverse background in dance and visual arts.
-As a senior at Community High School in Roanoke, Virginia, and a former dancer from both the SVB and Star City School of Dance, the arts are a part of her life.
-Her artistic training also includes time as an alumnus of the prestigious Interlochen Center for the Arts in Michigan.
+She is a senior at Community High School in Roanoke, Virginia, and a former dancer with both the Southwest Virginia Ballet and Star City School of Dance.
+Her artistic training includes studies at the prestigious Interlochen Center for the Arts in Michigan.

 Admission Free